-In the past, the CPF Student luncheon was attended by students and the Chapter Board taking a break from its all-day board meeting.
-In 2014, there was a special invitation issued to all new Chapter FAICPs to join the luncheon to honor them and have them meet those just coming into the profession.
-The VP Professional Development sent out those invitations on behalf of the Chapter President and CPF President.
+Only students receiving an award or pre-registered for the Student Day may attend the CPF Student Luncheon.
+Students that have not pre-registered may be admitted only if there are available seats.
+The Chapter Board and CPF Board are also invited to the luncheon.
+Additionally, a special invitation is extended to new Chapter FAICPs to honor them and have them meet those just coming into the profession.
+The VP Professional Development sends out those invitations on behalf of the Chapter President and CPF President.
+The Chapter President may also invite special guests.
+T The list of attendees will be assembled by the Conference Management Consultant and only those on the list will be admitted to the luncheon.
+Tickets are issued for this event and distributed to registered students and invited attendees.

-In 2014 some students who were scholarship winners were unexpectedly accompanied by 5 or 6 planners from their jurisdictions, throwing the luncheon count off resulting in a number of invited participants not being able to eat lunch.
-A new policy in 2015 limits attendees to students who are awardees, to those have pre-registered for ‘Free’ Student Day, CPF Board members, invited Chapter Board members, FAICPs, and guests of the Chapter President.
-Students who are not pre-registered may also attend if there is room.
-The names of attendees at the CPF Luncheon will be assembled by the Conference Management Consultant and only those on the list will be admitted to the luncheon.
-USE TICKETS FOR THIS EVENT – they will be allocated to the CPF Board, Student Winners, Chapter Board, Invited Guests, and Registered Students.
-Note that if students have not registered prior to arriving on-site to attend Free Student Day, they must not be admitted to the luncheon until others with tickets have been seated first.

-Consultants’ Reception: each year there is an early-evening event called the ‘Consultants’ Reception’.
-This is an event that is planned by the CHC and is a benefit to those sponsors who are present onsite or sponsor in some other way.
-It is a light food and beverage event in the space where the consultants’ exhibit space is located.
+Consultants’ Reception: An early-evening Consultants Reception is held at each conference to benefit and recognize conference sponsors and exhibitors.
+This event is planned by the CHC with coordination of the Conference Management Contractor. .
+It is a light food and beverage event and should be located in the same space as the exhibit booths.
 The funding for the event is from the conference budget and is part of the benefits advertised to, and received by, conference sponsors.
-This reception may not be scheduled as to overlap with the CPF Auction – loud food and fun are not compatible with a live auction in the same space!
+This reception may not be scheduled to overlap with the CPF Auction, and if scheduled consecutively in the same evening, they should still be held in different spaces.

 VI.
 ADVERTISING THE CONFERENCE